momentohq/client-sdk-go/examples/compression/README.md

 # Compression Middleware Example

-This example implements a middleware that uses zstd on a several different read and write requests: Get, Set, GetWithHash, and SetIfAbsentOrHashEqual.
+This example implements a middleware that uses zstd on several different read and write requests: Get, Set, GetWithHash, and SetIfAbsentOrHashEqual.

 To run the example: